There are plenty of reasons for adding onstreet bike parking.

 Working with business owners on location selection opens the dialogue for the business to possibly fund part, or all, of the corral.
 Maintenance agreements could also be reached that outline how will the corral be maintained.

-The placement of bike parking will likely be tied to popular locations.
+The placement of bicycle parking corrals will likely be tied to popular locations.
 The corral should then be located as close to an entrance as possible or placed where it can benefit multiple businesses in the same area.

 Although these bike parking spaces can benefit several near-by businesses, know that most people are unlikely to park their bicycle more than 100 feet from their destination.
 If there are additional businesses or points of interests beyond this distance, consider also adding corrals close to these locations.
 Or they may not receive the benefit.